-“I have outlook 2007.
+“I have Microsoft Outlook 2007.
 It runs an automatic pst backup.
 When it does, my computer slows down.
 Can you turn off the back up from Outlook?”

 Outlook doesn’t have an automatic backup feature built-in, at least not what I’d call a backup.
 If you back something up, you are making a copy of your data.
 The copy can be used to recover data if the original becomes corrupted or fails.
 Outlook does have a feature call AutoArchive, which is turned on by default.
 AutoArchive moves email messages from the Outlook PST file to an Archive PST file based on how old the email messages are.
 If you want to turn off AutoArchive, the steps are fairly straightforward.